-If you send out a follow-up text message after their event includes an invitation for them to review their experience.
+If you send out a follow-up email or text message after an event include an invitation for your customers to review their experience.

 You've worked hard on your business to get where it is today.
 So if a customer gives you negative feedback it is hard.

 But if you issue a kneejerk reaction online that comment can amplify the negativity.